 Some of the gasoline droplets will not make the 90° turn from the carburetor into the intake manifold and will fall out of the air stream to form a puddle on the intake manifold floor.
 The hot spot below the carburetor vaporizes the puddled gasoline back into the air stream, which helps to ensure the engine gets the correct fuel mixture.

-Some of the gasoline that reaches the crankcase will boil off when the oil becomes hot enough.
+Some of the gasoline that reaches the crankcase will boil off when the oil becomes hot enough and it generally takes longer for the oil to reach its operating temperature than the coolant.
 However, not all is boiled-off and the amount of residual gasoline in the oil will increase over time.
-It generally takes longer for the oil to reach its operating temperature that the coolant.
 Gasoline is a poor lubricant and will reduce the oil's viscosity and dilute the additives.
 To reduce the oil's gasoline contamination, you should:

 - make sure that your manifold heat control system is working properly

 - make sure that your choke is working properly

 - make sure that heated air system (if so equipped) is working properly